 Overview

-Our example has a retail theme but the questions and graphics can, of course, but changed for use in any context.
+Our example has a retail theme, but the questions and graphics can, of course, be changed for use in any context.

-The sample experience - named "Shopper Survey" - can be found on the Marketplace tab of Composer's Experiences panel.
-You will also find it here on our website: https://my.intuiface.com/marketplace/detail.aspx?name=Shopper%20Survey
+To illustrate this approach, we will use a sample experience - named "Shopper Survey" - which can be found on the Examples tab of Composer's Experiences panel.
+You can also download it from this page of the Intuiface Examples catalog.

 Experience Structure